What is TDRA?

-• To build a new abstraction (water removal) facility on the Ham Lands riverside above Teddington Weir (see images)
+• Construction of a new abstraction (water removal) facility on Ham Lands riverside above Teddington Weir (see images)

-• To use this abstraction facility to abstract (remove) millions of litres of water from the River Thames and send that water to the Lea Valley Reservoir
+• Abstraction of millions of litres of water from the River Thames above Teddington Weir to send to the Lea Valley Reservoirs

-• To build a new discharge facility also on the Ham Lands riverside (see images)
+• Construction of a new outfall (discharge) facility also on the Ham Lands riverside above Teddington Weir (see images)

 • To use this discharge facility to pump millions of litres of treated sewage into the River Thames at Teddington